EmployAbility: Employment and Housing Solutions

 Informed Consent for Psychoeducation via Video Conference Call

 Welcome and thank you for your interest in our psychoeducation group.
-The follow includes information about your rights as a participant and it is important that you read the following in its entirety.
+The following includes information about your rights as a participant and it is important that you read the following in its entirety.

 Fee for Service

-There is a cost associated with this group and full payment for the entire series is due before attending any sessions.
+There is a cost associated with this group and payment is due before the start of any session.
+Full payment for the entire series is due before attending any sessions.
 It is your responsibility to make an informed decision about your ability to attend this group before submitting payment.
 Space is limited and your spot in the group is reserved for you upon receipt of payment.
 Early withdrawals or missed sessions are non-refundable.